Laurel and Hardy: Music

 The duo's famous signature tune, known variously as "The Cuckoo Song", "Ku-Ku" or "The Dance of the Cuckoos", was composed by Roach musical director Marvin Hatley as the on-the-hour chime for KFVD, the Roach studio's radio station.

 Laurel heard the tune on the station and asked Hatley if they could use it as the Laurel and Hardy theme song.
 The original theme, recorded by two clarinets in 1930, was recorded again with a full orchestra in 1935.
 Leroy Shield composed the majority of the music used in the Laurel and Hardy short sound films.

 A compilation of songs from their films, titled Trail of the Lonesome Pine, was released in 1975.
-The title track was released as a single in the UK and reached #2 in the charts.
+The title track was released as a single in the UK and reached number 2 in the UK Singles Chart.

 Influence and legacy

 Laurel and Hardy's influence over a very broad range of comedy and other genres has been considerable.
-Lou Costello of the famed duo of Abbott and Costello, stated "They were the funniest comedy duo of all time", adding "Most critics and film scholars throughout the years have agreed with this assessment."
+Lou Costello of the famed duo Abbott and Costello stated, "They were the funniest comedy team in the world."
+Many critics and film scholars throughout the years have agreed with this assessment; writers, artists, and performers as diverse as Samuel Beckett, Jerry Lewis, Lucille Ball, Peter Sellers, Marcel Marceau, Steve Martin, John Cleese, Harold Pinter, Alec Guinness, J. D. Salinger, René Magritte, and Kurt Vonnegut have acknowledged an artistic debt.

-Writers, artists and performers as diverse as Samuel Beckett, Jerry Lewis, Peter Sellers, Marcel Marceau Steve Martin, John Cleese, Harold Pinter, Alec Guinness, J. D. Salinger, René Magritte and Kurt Vonnegut amongst many others, have acknowledged an artistic debt.
-Starting in the 1960s, the exposure on television of (especially) their short films has ensured a continued influence on generations of comedians.
+Starting in the 1960s, the widespread exposure of their short films on television ensured a continued influence on generations of comedians and fans.